-The generic version of the function uses a placeholder type name (called \top , in this case) instead of an actual type name (such as Int, String, or Double).
-The placeholder type name doesn't say anything about what \top must be, but it does say that both a and b must be of the same type \top , whatever \top represents.
-The actual type to use in place of \top will be determined each time the swapTwoValues(::) function is called.
+The generic version of the function uses a placeholder type name (called \intercal , in this case) instead of an actual type name (such as Int, String, or Double).
+The placeholder type name doesn't say anything about what \intercal must be, but it does say that both a and b must be of the same type \intercal , whatever \intercal represents.
+The actual type to use in place of \intercal is determined each time the swapTwoValues(::) function is called.

-The other difference is that the generic function's name (swapTwoValues(:::)) is followed by the placeholder type name (T) inside angle brackets (<T>).
-The brackets tell Swift that T is a placeholder type name within the swapTwoValues(:::) function definition.
-Because T is a placeholder, Swift does not look for an actual type called T.
+The other difference between a generic function and a nongeneric function is that the generic function's name (swapTwoValues(::)) is followed by the placeholder type name (\top) inside angle brackets (< \top >).
+The brackets tell Swift that \top is a placeholder type name within the swapTwoValues(::) function definition.
+Because \top is a placeholder, Swift doesn't look for an actual type called \top .

 The swapTwoValues(::) function can now be called in the same way as swapTwoInts, except that it can be passed two values of any type, as long as both of those values are of the same type as each other.
-Each time swapTwoValues(::) is called, the type to use for \top is inferred from the types of values passed to the function.
+Each time swapTwoValues(::) is called, the type to use for T is inferred from the types of values passed to the function.

-In the two examples below, \top is inferred to be Int and String respectively:
+In the two examples below, T is inferred to be Int and String respectively:

 '''

 1

 var someInt = 3

 2

 var anotherInt = 107

+swapTwoValues(&someInt, &anotherInt)

 3

-swapTwoValues(&someInt, &anotherInt)

 // someInt is now 107, and anotherInt is now 3

 4

 5

 var someString = "hello"

 6

+var anotherString = "world"

 7

-var anotherString = "world"
+swapTwoValues(&someString, &anotherString)

 8

-swapTwoValues(&someString, &anotherString)
+// someString is now "world", and anotherString is now "hello"

 9

-// someString is now "world", and anotherString is now "hello"

 '''